jessamynsmith/django-getting-started/README.md

 >
 > Save and exit

 1. Source your changes to .bashrc into the current shell.
-In Terminal, enter the following:
+On the command line, enter the following:

     $ . ~/.bashrc

 1. Verify that homebrew is installed correctly.
-In Terminal, enter the following:
+On the command line, enter the following:

     $ brew doctor

 1. Install git using homebrew.
-In Terminal, enter the following:
+On the command line, enter the following:

     $ brew install git